Chapter Twenty Five I

 Susan looks at me, tilts her head.
 She seems, not confused, rather thinking it over.
 I take a sip of my coffee and smile at her.
 Then I get Janah’s breakfast together and take it to our room.

-Susan poured another cup of coffee.
-She sat back down and stared at nothing, wondering.
+Susan pours another cup of coffee and stares at nothing, wondering.
 Janah said planning is a waste of time.
 What did she mean?

 Chapter Twenty Eight I